ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/configuration/iOS/xtify-ios-portal-setup.html.markdown

 You are now ready to set up Xtify.
 If you have not done so already, first go to http://www.xtify.com and create and account.
 Get yourself logged into the Xtify console.

-The Xtify Console menu looks like this and you will be seleting the API Keys Manager and then the App Key Manager.
+The Xtify Console menu looks like this and you will be selecting the API Keys Manager and then the App Key Manager.

 ![xtify ios app id](/img/docs/xtify-console-menu.png)